Addiction Therapy & Counselling

-In this sense almost any behaviour that is performed over and over again over which the person believes they have no control, could be described as an addiction.
+Accordingly, almost any behaviour that is repeated frequently could be described as an addiction.

 For example, many people believe that they are addicted to chocolate.